Azure/azure-sdk-for-js/sdk/identity/identity/README.md

 To authenticate in Visual Studio Code, first ensure the Azure Account extension is installed.
 Once the extension is installed, open the **Command Palette** and run the **Azure: Sign In** command.

-In addition to this, use the [`@azure/identity-vscode`](https://github.com/Azure/azure-sdk-for-js/tree/main/sdk/identity/identity-vscode) plugin package.
+Additionally, use the [`@azure/identity-vscode`](https://github.com/Azure/azure-sdk-for-js/tree/main/sdk/identity/identity-vscode) plugin package.
 This package provides the dependencies of `VisualStudioCodeCredential` and enables it.
 See [Plugins](##plugins).

 ### Authenticate the client in browsers